simulation-optimization/mrg32k3a-numba/README.md

 This implementation is based on the combined multiple recursive generator MRG32k3a proposed by Pierre L'Ecuyer in the following paper:

-> L'Ecuyer, Pierre (1999).
+1. L'Ecuyer, Pierre (1999).
 Good parameters and implementations for combined multiple recursive random number generators.
 Operations Research 47(1):159-164.
-> L'Ecuyer, Pierre, Richard Simard, E Jack Chen, and W. David Kelton (2002).
+2. L'Ecuyer, Pierre, Richard Simard, E Jack Chen, and W. David Kelton (2002).
 An object-oriented random number package with many long streams and substreams.
 Operations Research 50(6):1073-1075.
-> Eckman DJ, Henderson SG, Shashaani S (2023) SimOpt: A testbed for simulation-optimization experiments.
+3. Eckman DJ, Henderson SG, Shashaani S (2023) SimOpt: A testbed for simulation-optimization experiments.
 INFORMS Journal on Computing 35(2):495–508.

-The Beasley-Springer-Moro algorithm is used for the fast approximation of the normal quantile function.